 They are extremely docile creatures and are an amazing sight to see while snorkelling or at the beach.
 However, when attacked by predators or stepped on, they whip their tail around to stab and inject their attacker with their venomous barb.
 Due to their size and their tendency to live on the ocean floor, if a human is stung, it is generally in the foot or ankle area.
 It is very unlikely to be stung by brushing against a stinger and generally only happens it the stingray itself strikes you.
 Being stung by a stingray in the foot or ankle isn't too serious and requires little medial attention, although it may hurt a bit!

 There are a few types common rays around the Whitsundays, including Manta, eagle, the spotted fantail and shovelnose rays.
 Manta rays typically migrate in the winter months, but many different species can be spotted year round.
 Eagle rays get their name for their pointed "wings" and can be seen jumping out of the water appearing to fly!
 Spotted fantails are a favourite around the Whitsundays, as they have a neutral base and incredible electric blue spots, making them one of the most beautiful rays.
 Shovelnose rays are commonly mistaken for sharks from above, as they have fins and a long tail, however if you were to look underneath you would see their mouth, nostrils, and gills!

-You will often see them while visiting the beautiful Whitehaven Beach or snorkelling in one of out many reefs.
+You will often see them while visiting the beautiful Whitehaven Beach or snorkelling in one of our many reefs.
 Keep an eye out for their tales sticking out from beneath the coral and do your best not to scare them - they can move pretty fast if they want to get out of your way!
-If you're visiting Hill Inlet Lookout on Whitehaven Beach, you can also spot stingray dotted throughout the shallows below, visible from way above even with the naked eye.
+If you're visiting Hill Inlet Lookout on Whitehaven Beach, you can also spot stingrays dotted throughout the shallows below, visible from way above from the lookout even with the naked eye.